 Snapshots

-Snapshots provide a structured view of the UI and generate stable refs.
+Snapshots provide a structured view of the UI and generate current-screen refs.

 agent-device snapshot # Full accessibility tree